Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 }
 ```

-As long as a valid `AccessToken` is required, the parameters are not required to be used by a method implementing the `TokenCredential` interface.
-So, the simplest possible object compatible with the `TokenCredential` interface is one that has a `getToken` method that may return either null, or an object with two properties, a numeric property called `expiresOnTimestamp`, and a string property caled `token`.
+As long as a valid `AccessToken` is returned, the parameters are not required to be used by a method implementing the `TokenCredential` interface.
+So, the simplest possible object compatible with the `TokenCredential` interface is one that has a `getToken` method that may return either null, or an object with two properties, a numeric property called `expiresOnTimestamp`, and a string property called `token`.
 Example:

 ```ts